Skip to content

 bash

-pnpm add @ikary/loader @ikary/contract
+pnpm add @ikary/cell-loader @ikary/cell-contract

 Load from file